chipsalliance/f4pga-xc7-bram-patch/README.md

 ## 2.1 Linux, Python, and Vivado Versions
 * At the current time, symbiflow/prjxray requires Vivado version 2017.2.
-* This Vivado version supports Ubuntu 16.04.
-Recent attempts to install it on an Ubuntu 18.04 system caused some problems.
-* Ubuntu 16.04 has python 3.5 natively installed.
-While we have successfully upgraded that to python 3.6 or later, that has caused issues with prjxray installation.

-Thus, the recommended system consists of:
-* Ubuntu 16.04 with its native python 3.5
+* This tool was developed and has been tested on Ubuntu 16.04 with its native Python 3.5.
-* Vivado 2017.2

 ## 2.2 Installing prjxray and prjxray-bram-patch
 After cloning both projects, follow the instructions on the prjxray github site for fully installing and configuring prjxray.